Dominion Energy (NYSE:D) Releases Q3 2021 Earnings Guidance

-Dominion Energy (NYSE:D) updated its third quarter 2021 earnings guidance on Friday.
+Dominion Energy (NYSE:D) issued an update on its third quarter 2021 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $0.950-$1.100 for the period, compared to the Thomson Reuters consensus estimate of $1.150.
 The company issued revenue guidance of -.Dominion Energy also updated its FY 2021 guidance to $3.700-$4.000 EPS.

+Dominion Energy (NYSE:D) last announced its earnings results on Thursday, August 5th.
+The utilities provider reported $0.76 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.77 by ($0.01).
+Dominion Energy had a net margin of 16.61% and a return on equity of 12.47%.
+The firm had revenue of $3.04 billion during the quarter, compared to analyst estimates of $3.48 billion.
+During the same quarter last year, the business earned $0.73 earnings per share.
+Dominion Energy’s revenue was down 2.2% on a year-over-year basis.
+On average, sell-side analysts anticipate that Dominion Energy will post 3.86 EPS for the current fiscal year.

-Several equities research analysts recently weighed in on the company.
-TheStreet cut Dominion Energy from a b rating to a c+ rating in a research note on Friday, August 6th.
-KeyCorp boosted their target price on Dominion Energy from $82.00 to $83.00 and gave the stock an overweight rating in a research note on Tuesday, July 20th.
-Mizuho decreased their target price on Dominion Energy from $80.00 to $77.00 and set a neutral rating for the company in a research note on Tuesday, July 13th.
-Finally, Scotiabank raised Dominion Energy from a sector perform rating to a sector outperform rating and lifted their price target for the stock from $88.00 to $92.00 in a research report on Tuesday, July 6th.
+A number of research analysts recently issued reports on the stock.
+KeyCorp boosted their target price on shares of Dominion Energy from $82.00 to $83.00 and gave the company an overweight rating in a research report on Tuesday, July 20th.
+TheStreet downgraded shares of Dominion Energy from a b rating to a c+ rating in a research report on Friday, August 6th.
+Scotiabank upgraded shares of Dominion Energy from a sector perform rating to a sector outperform rating and boosted their target price for the company from $88.00 to $92.00 in a research report on Tuesday, July 6th.
 They noted that the move was a valuation call.
-One analyst has rated the stock with a sell rating, one has given a hold rating and nine have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average target price of $84.30.
+Finally, Mizuho cut their price objective on shares of Dominion Energy from $80.00 to $77.00 and set a neutral rating for the company in a report on Tuesday, July 13th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and nine have issued a buy rating to the company’s stock.
+The stock currently has an average rating of Buy and a consensus price target of $84.30.

 About Dominion Energy